By Tom · Published Oct. 3rd, 2021 · Updated Nov. 24th, 2022

-The Italian cross stands on an iconic peak overlooking Paarl and surroundings.
+The Italian cross stands on an iconic peak overlooking Paarl and its surroundings.
 To get there, you follow the Miaspoort trail up a steep but stunning ravine from the Du Toitskloof Pass.

 Note: We gave this hike a difficulty rating of 4/5 because the first part of the trail is steep with some loose rocks and big boulders to cross.